Que hacer en londres antes de irte

 - Other parks such as Holland Park, Battersea Park

-- More remote neighborhoods with small-town vibes like Hampstead, Richmond or Greenwich
+- More remote neighborhoods with a small-town vibe like Hampstead, Richmond, or Greenwich

 - Brick Lane and Shoreditch